vkostyanetsky/RFQ/README.md

 ![Questions](images/pr-questions-tab.png)

-After the document is created, it becomes possible to fill a response to web interface via links from `RFQ URL` column.
-Each of them is unique and corresponds to the supplier (and contract with it) specified in the line.
+After the document is saved, it becomes possible to fill a response for quotation (RFQ) using a web browser.
+Have a look at links in `RFQ URL` column: each of them is unique and corresponds to the supplier (and contract with it) specified in the line.
 So a user can send each link to a supplier, then wait for response.

 When a supplier follows a link received from a user, it looks like a simple page with a list of inventory to set price, and a list of questions to answer for.
 It does not require authentication in any way.